 The Family Court Support Program is intended to provide assistance and support to survivors, who have experienced intimate partner (abuse/domestic) violence, and are currently involved in family court proceedings or are preparing to enter the court system.
 You are not alone.
 Family Court Workers are here to support and assist you.

 Please contact us if you would like to receive support, assistance or additional information on the program.

 - Providing information about the family court process in matters like custody, access, restraining orders, divorce, child and spousal support.

 - Assist in documenting the history of abuse for court purposes.

-- Assist women with safety planning and risk assessments.
+- Assist survivors with safety planning and risk assessments.

-- May assist women with safety planning related to court attendances and accompany clients to court proceedings.
+- May assist survivors with safety planning related to court attendances and accompany clients to court proceedings.
 Assist women with lawyer referrals and the legal aid process.

 - Debrief and discuss court outcomes, lawyer appointments, Family Law Information Centre meetings, consultations with duty counsel and other steps in the court process.

 - Communicate and advocate with other family court based services and criminal court based services.

 - May provide survivors with a needs assessment and assist to increase their access to specialized services and supports.

 Separation or divorce is a difficult and often overwhelming experience.
 It is usually a survivor’s first contact with the family court system.
 When someone leaves an abusive relationship the process of separation or divorce is more complicated and the risk of violence increases.